 Key West visitors who have gone out to the fantastic stretch of seven islands called the Dry Tortugas will tell you that the absolute best snorkeling in Key West is on the Dry Tortugas.
 The snorkeling here is like no other, in terms of the amount of sea life, color, and movement you will see underneath the clear waters of the Gulf of Mexico.
-When you ride out to the Tortugas, aboard the state-of-the-art Yankee Freedom ferry, you will be provided with all snorkeling gear and instruction.
-The excursion out to the Dry Tortugas is a day-long adventure.
-Most tour operators allow you about 3, sometimes up to 4, hours of snorkeling time.
+Some tour operators allow you 3, sometimes up to 4, hours of snorkeling time.
 With the amount of places to go in the Tortugas water, you will definitely be able to fill up your snorkeling time.

 The reason Dry Tortugas snorkeling is so ideal is because the islands themselves are part of the coral reef that surrounds Key West and the islands in this area of the sea.
 The islands are made up of reef and sand.
 Many of the smaller isles often disappear and become a part of the undersea snorkeling environment.
 The waters surrounding the main Tortugas islands are shallow, clear and warm.
 Unlike in most snorkeling sites, snorkelers on the Dry Tortugas do not have to catch a boat to get to the site of the coral reef-the coral reef is right off the shore!
 Snorkelers merely walk into the water with their gear and start snorkeling.